Sam Haggerty Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.95 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 6.95 team ERA ranks last among all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (85 total, 1.7 per game).
+- Athletics pitchers combine to allow 86 total home runs at a clip of 1.7 per game (most in the league).

-- Pruitt starts for the first time this season for the Athletics.
+- Sears makes the start for the Athletics, his 10th of the season.
+He is 0-3 with a 4.99 ERA and 51 strikeouts in 48 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.